Interference Alignment with Quantized Grassmannian Feedback in the K-user Constant MIMO Interference Channel: Simulation Results

 \section{Simulation Results}

+This section presents simulations that numerically validate the results hitherto established.
+Note that constructing good Grassmannian packings for arbitrary dimensions is difficult \cite{Dhillon_Grassmannian_packings_via_projection_expmat08}; therefore, in our simulations for relatively small codebook sizes (up to $2^{15}$) we resort to random codebooks in place of sphere-packing codebooks.
+Note that the performance expected from RVQ codebooks constitutes a lower bound to the performance of sphere-packing codebooks; however as we shall see, in our simulations, RVQ codebooks attain the performance predicted for the sphere-packing codebooks.
+These results are presented in Section~\ref{section_simul_rvq}.

-This section presents simulations validating the results hitherto established.
-For relatively small codebook sizes (up to $2^{15}$), simulations were performed using RVQ codebooks -- the results are presented in Section~\ref{section_simul_rvq}.
-Due to the lack of structured codebooks allowing a tractable implementation of the quantizer \eqref{eq_quantizer}, the performance obtained for larger codebooks is extrapolated by using a perturbation method based on the analytical characterization of the distribution of the quantization error, the details of which being presented in Section~\ref{GMperturbation}.
+For larger codebooks ($B_{\rm G}>15$), even RVQ is not tractable due to the complexity of the exhaustive search through $\mathcal{S}$ in \eqref{eq_quantizer}.
+Due to the lack of structured codebooks allowing a tractable implementation of the quantizer, the performance obtained for larger codebooks is extrapolated by using a perturbation method based on the analytical characterization of the distribution of the quantization error, the details of which being presented in Section~\ref{GMperturbation}.